OfTheNoseClan/Touhou-Fonts-File-Archive/README.md

 # Touhou Fonts File Archive
-A file archive for an ongoing project cataloguing all fonts used in CD jewel case sleeves across the _Touhou Project_ franchise.
+A file archive for an ongoing project cataloguing every font used in CD jewel case sleeves across the _Touhou Project_ franchise.

 The included products will be: